DWI

 Get help for an intoxication manslaughter charge with Killeen defense lawyers

 There’s nothing more traumatic that being involved in an accident where someone dies.
 Car accidents are a leading cause of death in Texas and throughout the United States.
-At Mary Beth Harrell Law Firm, our criminal defense lawyers fight to protect your freedom.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, our criminal defense lawyers fight to protect your freedom.
 We fight to show that you weren’t driving while intoxicated by contesting breath and other chemical tests.
 We assert every defense that applies, including the possibility that the victim contributed to the accident by driving recklessly or being otherwise negligent.
 To talk with an experienced DWI lawyer, call us at 254-680-4655 or complete our contact form to schedule a consultation.
 We have offices in Killeen and Harker Heights.